aydrian/dominos-cli-workshop/workshop/part-7.md

 Update [`src/commands/profile/update.test.ts`](./src/commands/profile/update.test.ts) based on the provided example and re-run the coverage report.
 Are we at 100%?

+> [!TIP]
+> Tabnine looks for context in other project files.
+If you do not get what you want at first, try helping Tabnine by visiting similar files.
+Then try your prompt again.
+You also might want to adjust the prompt.

 Your result should look similar to the solution below:

 <details>